helloamitpal/WordPedia/README.md

 4. Run `sudo npm install workbox-cli -g`
 5. Run `npm start` to see the example app at `http://localhost:7009` in DEV mode.
 6. Run `npm start:production` to see the example app at `http://localhost:7009` in PROD mode.

+## Disabling service worker for localhost development ##

+1. Go to developer's toolbar
+2. Application tab, select Service worker
+3. Uncheck "Update on reload" and check "Bypass for network"
+4. Clear cache and refresh browser

 ## License